laqieer/IDArling/README.md

 Python3 is required.

 The IDArling server is run on a remote system from the command-line.
-Generally simply running `./idarling.py` is sufficient.
+Generally simply running `./idarling_server.py --no-ssl` is sufficient.
 A more advanced invocation is:

 ```
 python3 idarling_server.py -h 192.168.1.1 -p 12345 --no-ssl -l DEBUG